forFudan/ChoroplethMap2018/README.md

 # ChoroplethMap
 Draw choropleth maps.

-The final target of this project is to make functions that automatically generate maps with parameters and the data set.
+The next step of this project is to make functions that automatically generate maps with parameters and the data set.

 An example figure looks like: